Kataki-Takanashi/ollama-bridge/README.md

    - The server will automatically find an available port
    - Optionally specify a port with --port option

+4. "403"
+  - Make sure to pass ngrok-skip-browser-warning in the headers.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.